Susac’s Syndrome – September 2017

 Differential Diagnosis for occlusive retinal vasculitis

-- Infection (i.e. syphilis, tuberculosis, Lyme disease, Whipple’s deisease)
+Infection (i.e. syphilis, tuberculosis, Lyme disease, Whipple’s disease)

 - Embolic phenomenon

 - Hypercoagulable states (i.e. antiphospholipid antibodies, prothrombin mutation, antithrombin deficiency, protein C and S deficiencies)